miguelraz/miguelraz.github.io/blog/fromjuliatobqn.md

   5. "Ok, to make it tacit I had to use those ⊣ ⊢ thingies."
 (I go and review the [modifiers diagrams docs](https://mlochbaum.github.io/BQN/doc/primitive.html#modifiers))
   6. (After much plugging away at the REPL) ...
 "Dammit, I forgot I can use the `Explain` button!"
   7. (Fiddle around some more) "OK, I think I got it" and write ```Sol ← +´∘(⌈`-⊢)```
 - The next big step up in BQN skills is [identifying function trains](https://mlochbaum.github.io/BQN/doc/train.html), which took me a bit of spelunking about in the manual before finding it.
-For example, going from the first line to the second
+For example, going from the first line to the second in this snippet 👇🏻
 ```
 "whatsin" {(𝕨∊𝕩)/𝕨} "intersect"
 "whatsin" (∊/⊣) "intersect"